accordproject/ergo/README.md

 $ ergorun --version
 ```

-Then, to get command line help:
+Then, to get command-line help:

 ```text
 $ ergoc --help